airbrake/gobrake/README.md

 ### Logging

-We support two major logging frameworks:
+We support major logging frameworks:

 * There's a [glog fork][glog], which integrates with Gobrake.
 It provides all of original glog's functionality and adds the ability to send errors/logs to